relief-melone/query-bouncer/README.md

 It will do that by adjusting a database query sent from the backend in alignment with a users permissions.
 The updated query will be sent back and can be used to retrieve data from the database that the user is allowed to see/create...

+The upside is that the Query bouncer will never handle your live business data but will only adjust queries you make to the database.

-Currently Queries for MongoDB are supported.
+Currently only Queries for MongoDB are supported.

 There are two components that are mandatory if you want to use the Query Bouncer.
 You'll need a running instance of *rm-authenticator* and the *query-bouncer* itsself.
 If you are using node.js as Backend we also recommend using the *query-bouncer* and the *rm-session-populate* as plugins to further make the use easier and enable you to focus on writing your application.